xanzhu/Xanzhu.com/content/en/blog/Apple-Silicon-Virtual-Machine-Setup.md

 1. Open UTM and select "Create a new Virtual Machine"
 2. Select "Virtualize"
 3. Select Linux
-4. Download <PageLink title="Ubuntu" url="https://ubuntu.com/download/server/arm"></PageLink>, open UTM and press browse
+4. Download :PageLink{title="Ubuntu" url="https://ubuntu.com/download/server/arm"}, open UTM and press browse
 5. Press browse and select the downloaded Ubuntu Server ISO file
 6. Select Continue
 7. Select the Amount of Memory (RAM) to use